AbdullahHendy/live-translation/README.md

 - **Concurrency Design Check**: Review and optimize the threading design to ensure thread safety and prevent issues like race conditions or deadlocks, etc., revisit the current design of ***AudioRecorder*** being a thread while ***Transcriber*** and ***Translator*** being processes.
 - **Missed Translation Context**: Address potential issues with missing context during translation.
 Consider implementing context management to ensure translations are coherent and make use of preceding information.
 - **Code Formatting**: Ensure consistent code formatting across the entire project using tools like `black` or `autopep8` to follow PEP-8 standards and make the code more readable.
-- **Unit Testing**: Add unit tests for various components, including the audio capture, transcription, and translation modules, to improve test coverage and ensure system stability.
+- **Unit Testing**: Add unit tests for various components, including the audio capture, transcription, and translation modules with proper coverage.
-- **Logging**: Integrate detailed logging to track system activity, errors, and performance metrics.
-This will help with debugging, monitoring, and maintaining the application in production environments.
+- **Logging**: Integrate detailed logging to track system activity, errors, and performance metrics using a more formal logging framework.